 You might not expect bees books to be a thing.
 But between the beekeeping tomes, books on honey and pollination, they feature quite a lot.
 They also show up as characters, often in lucid narratives brimming with enchanting scenes of lush green.

-Have you ever read a book about bees?
-These curious, little critters have buzzed their way into the spotlight as memorable backdrops in enchanting stories, and as eerie foreshadowing in cautionary tales.
+These curious, little critters have buzzed their way into the spotlight as memorable motifs in coming of age books, and as eerie foreshadowing in cautionary tales.

 And as news about their decline continues to sting, bee books showcasing a lively ecosystem and lifestyle have began to swarm the bookshelves too.